Facebook, WhatsApp, Instagram suffer worldwide outage

 Jake Williams, chief technical officer of the cybersecurity firm BreachQuest, said that while foul play cannot be completely ruled out, chances were good that the outage is “an operational issue” caused by human error.

+Computer scientists speculated that a bug introduced by a configuration change in Facebook’s routing management system could be to blame.
+Colombia University computer scientist Steven Bellovin tweeted that he expected Facebook would first try an automated recovery in such a case.
+If that failed, it could be in for “a world of hurt” — because it would need to order manual changes at outside data centers, he added.

+“What it boils down to: running a LARGE, even by Internet standards, distributed system is very hard, even for the very best,” Bellovin tweeted.

-Facebook is going through a separate major crisis after whistleblower Frances Haugen, a former Facebook product manager, provided The Wall Street Journal with internal documents that exposed the company's awareness of harms caused by of its products and decisions.
-Haugen went public on “60 Minutes" on Sunday and is scheduled to testify before a Senate subcommittee on Tuesday.
+Facebook was already in the throes of a separate major crisis after whistleblower Frances Haugen, a former Facebook product manager, provided The Wall Street Journal with internal documents that exposed the company's awareness of harms caused by its products and decisions.
+Haugen went public on CBS's “60 Minutes" program Sunday and is scheduled to testify before a Senate subcommittee Tuesday.

 The Journal's stories, called “The Facebook Files,” painted a picture of a company focused on growth and its own interests over the public good.
 Facebook has tried to play down the research.
 Nick Clegg, the company’s vice president of policy and public affairs, wrote to Facebook employees in a memo Friday that “social media has had a big impact on society in recent years, and Facebook is often a place where much of this debate plays out.”